yinchannn/Automate-Document-of-Students-Supports/README.md

 - student name stated in appropriate place
 - class stated in appropriate place
 - learning difficulties stated in appropriate place
-- the one or two elective subject(s) taken by the student stated in appropriate place
+- the elective subject(s) taken by the student stated in appropriate place
-- ticks indicating the supporting measures conducted in specified subjects
+- ticks indicating the supporting measures conducted in different subjects
-- student's scores in each subject in 1st term exam
+- student's score in each subject in 1st term exam
 - student's average score in 1st term exam
 - student's form position in 1st term exam
 <br/>